outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** Boolean
 **Default:** `true`
 **Recommended:** `false` for public servers
-**Requires restart:** Yes
+**Restart required:** Yes

 ### Description

-Determines whether players are treated as administrators when authentication is disabled.
+Determines whether players are administrators when authentication is disabled.

 This option is primarily relevant when: